zfarrand/phylo-class-social/best-books.md

 - Quaid Handy: From Strength to Strength
 - Ellie Coppock: Daisy Jones and the Six
 - Hailey: Pachinko
+- Rajvi Patel: Man's Search for Meaning by Victor Frankl

 # List of best books read in 2021 by Botany 563 Spring 2022 class